Money in Philippines

 Philippines - Money

-At its 6 February monetary policy meeting, the Central Bank of the Philippines (BSP) cut the overnight reverse repurchase facility (RRP) from 4.00% to 3.75%, as had been expected by market analysts.
-Accordingly, the overnight deposit facility (ODF) and the overnight lending facility (OLF) rates—which establish the floor and the ceiling of the interest rate corridor—were also reduced to 3.25% and 4.25%, respectively.
-The Bank’s first move of this year follows cuts totaling 75 basis points in 2019.
+At its 20 August monetary policy meeting, the Central Bank of the Philippines (BSP) decided to leave the overnight reverse repurchase facility at 2.25%.
+Accordingly, the overnight deposit facility and the overnight lending facility rates—which establish the floor and the ceiling of the interest rate corridor—were kept stable at 1.75% and 2.75%, respectively.
+This came after four consecutive rate cuts earlier this year to buttress the economy.

 Philippines - Money Data